oaydas23/repo-tracker/README.md

 ## Usage

-To run the Flask application, first change the environment variables in .env file:
+To run the Flask application, make an .env file with the following variables:

 ```
 export HOST=HOSTNAME